binyaminMAKONEN/exp-tracker/README.md

 1. Register or login to the application
 2. Add new expenses by clicking the "Make Transaction" button and filling out the form.
 3. View all expenses on "History" .
-4. View spending statistics and charts by clicking the "Statistics" button.
+4. View spending percentage on charts
 5. delete expenses by clicking on the trash icon button on the History's card

 ## Contribute